Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Continuous Mutation and Mutation Paths

-The authors in \cite{BaurGraz} note that mutating along a $T$-admissible sequence does not always result in a $\Ninftyclosed$-cluster.
+Baur and Graz define a \ul{$T$-admissible sequence of arcs} $\{\alpha_i\}$ is one where $\alpha_1$ is $\Ninftyclosed$-mutable in $T_1=T$ and each $T_i$ for $i>1$ is obtained by mutating $\alpha_{i-1}$ which must be mutable in $T_{i-1}$.
+Note this sequence may be infinite so long as there is a first arc in the sequence.
+Baur and Graz note that mutating along a $T$-admissible sequence does not always result in a $\Ninftyclosed$-cluster.
 I.e., the colimit of such a sequence of mutations may not be a $\Ninftyclosed$-cluster.